openaq/aqi-hub/docs/indices/indonesia.md

 ## Methods

-All pollutant breakpoints are reported in µg/m3 and determined off 24 hour averaging periods.
+All pollutant breakpoints are reported in µg/m3 and determined off 24-hour averaging periods.
 Each measured pollutant is converted to a ISPU value and then shared.
-Values appear to be rounded to either one decimal place depending on the pollutant and units, the source material does not provide specific guidance on whether this is rounding or truncation.
+Values appear to be rounded to one decimal place depending on the pollutant and units; the source material does not provide specific guidance on whether this is rounding or truncation.
 Source documentation does not provide specific guidance on a sub-index to composite index method, but it appears from the reporting systems that when multiple pollutants are measured the ISPU value for each is reported and the maximum ISPU value is shown as the site ISPU value.

 Pollutants use the following breakpoints for calculating ISPU: